tomalley26/poetry-generator/README.md

 1. If not using the included .venv, create your own virtual environment and download spacy, TextBlob, random, nltk.corpus, and flask.

+2. Make sure that any hardcoded paths in the code are replaced with your own local paths.
+For example, search "/Users/tomalley/poetry-generator/" and replace that with the new path.

-2. Running locally: cd into the project directory (make sure you're in the correct virtual environment) and run your version of ```python3 (insert local path here)/poetry-generator/poetry-generator.py```
+3. Running locally: cd into the project directory (make sure you're in the correct virtual environment) and run your version of ```python3 (insert local path here)/poetry-generator/poetry-generator.py```

 Respond to the prompts for theme, likability score, and theme score.

 You will see the poem printed in the terminal.

-3. Running website: cd into the project directory (make sure you're in the correct virtual environment) and run ```flask --app hello run```
+4. Running website: cd into the project directory (make sure you're in the correct virtual environment) and run ```flask --app hello run```

 Follow the url where the website is being temporarily hosted (e.g. http://127.0.0.1:5000)